Lepra is committed to meeting the needs of people affected by leprosy and ensuring that they are represented at local and government level.

 Lepra will also continue to offer assistance to those affected by lymphatic filariasis through diagnosis, self-care groups and health education programmes.
 Lepra supports, enables and facilitates those affected by lymphatic filariasis and leprosy.

-In India, Bangladesh, Mozambique and Zimbabwe, Lepra works closely with the government, especially at the ‘local’ level, to share knowledge and build the capacity of health authorities, health services and health professionals in the identification, diagnosis, treatment and care of people affected by leprosy and LF.
+In India, Bangladesh and Zimbabwe, Lepra works closely with the government, especially at the ‘local’ level, to share knowledge and build the capacity of health authorities, health services and health professionals in the identification, diagnosis, treatment and care of people affected by leprosy and LF.

 A world free from prejudice and disability due to leprosy.